Group Disability Insurance protects your employees from financial risk in the event of an employee disability.

 Some common life events that are covered by Long-Term Disability Insurance may include:

 - Accidental injuries that have a prolonged effect

 Do I still need disability insurance if I provide workers’ compensation?

 Although it is great that you already provide workers’ compensation coverage, as a business owner, you still need to consider disability insurance.
 The main difference between workers’ compensation and disability insurance is that workers’ compensation primarily covers accidents, injuries, and illnesses that are caused in your workplace.

 Workers’ compensation may be required by your state in order to conduct business.
 In the event one of your employees is injured or becomes ill in your workplace, workers’ compensation covers both lost income and medical expenses for work-related events.
 However, workers’ compensation will not cover any accident, injury, or illness that occurs outside of the workplace.

 As such, it is crucial to still consider both Short-Term and Long-Term Disability Insurance to cover any costs that may occur as a result of non-workplace related accidents, injuries, and illnesses.

 As a business owner, there may be many benefits to offering Group Disability Insurance to your employees.
-Not only will it benefit and protect your employees in the event of a debilitating injury or illness, but it can also give you the margin to react to the absence or loss of a necessary employee.
+Not only will it benefit and protect your employees in the event of a debilitating injury or illness, but it can also give you the margin to retain a key employee while he or she is temporarily unable to meaningfully contribute to the company’s bottom line.
 Furthermore, Group Disability Insurance is often viewed as a compelling part of an employee benefits package that will attract top talent in your field.
 A flourishing business is one that knows how to take care of its employees.
-Group Disability Insurance can help you create a beneficial security net not only for your employees, but also for the health and livelihood of your business.